-We are sad to say that 7th place is not going to be the lowest rating for Riverside Hot Pot in Gaithersburg.
-We had such a poor experience at this place that it will be ranked lowerst each time.
-The food tasted as if it was just defrosted, everything was so wet and falling apart.
-Not what your Hot Pot experience should be.
+We are sad to say that 7th place is no longer the lowest rating on this list.
+Eighth place goes to Riverside Hot Pot in Gaithersburg.
+We had such a poor experience at this place.
+That it will be ranked lowest each time we update this list.
+The food tasted as if they just defrosted it, and everything was wet and falling apart.
+This is not what a hot pot experience should be.

-We are excited to see a new addition to the tasty area scene with K-Pot Hot Pot & barbecue a Korea place in Rockville, Maryland.
-Not in many places you can order both hot pot and barbecue all at the same time.
-Maybe even take that barbecued meat and add it into the broth for extra flavors.
-This location is giant with many tables, but even if there is wait time their full bar is great to pass the time.
-K-Pot is another all you can eat place with lunch for $16, dinner $24 and weekend $26.
-One of the few locations where the weekend is more expensive, but just for a few dollars.
-Plus, you can enjoy both Hot Pot and BBQ options for just $3.
+We are excited to see a new addition to the tasty area scene with K-Pot Hot Pot & Barbecue, a Korean place in Rockville, Maryland.
+You can’t often order both hot pot and barbecue simultaneously, so this was a treat.
+Maybe even take that barbecued meat and add it into the broth for extra flavor!
+This location is giant and has many tables, but a full bar visit is a great way to pass the time, even if there is a wait time.
+K-Pot is another all-you-can-eat place with lunch for $16, dinner for $24, and weekend meals for $26.
+This is one of the few locations where the weekend is a bit more expensive.
+Plus, you can enjoy both hot pot and BBQ options for just $3.
 Staying skinny is hard.

-Another one of our regular spots that we enjoy with a large group of friends is HotSpot Fairfax, Virginia.
-This place is great, lots of nomnom hot pot broth and other ingredients.
-As well as very cute male writers who are quick to get you the drinks and food.
-This location uses chemical burners instead of the stove which means it takes longer to boil and no control over temperature.
-I guess we just have to enjoy more drinks from their full bar.
-After hot pot, you can go and enjoy bubble tea or shaved ice from nearby dessert places.
+Another one of the regular spots that we enjoy with a large group of friends is HotSpot Fairfax in Virginia.
+This place is great and has lots of nomnom hot pot broths and other ingredients.
+We’ve also noticed some charming male waiters who quickly got us our drinks and food.
+Unfortunately, this location uses chemical burners instead of an electric heating coil, which means it takes longer for the hot pot to boil.
+You have no control over the temperature.
+I guess we’ll have to enjoy more drinks from their full bar.
+After finishing a hot pot meal here, you can go and enjoy bubble tea or shaved ice from nearby dessert spots.

 Hot Pot Hero in Ellicott City holds a special place in our hearts and stomachs.
-It must be good as we been here many times over the years.
-Hot Pot Hero was our very first Hot Pot in the DC area.
-What not to love, amazing flavors and its superhero theme.
-While not an all you can eat place, we are big fans of their broth and fresh ingredients.
-Well earned place in top 3 of our favorite hot pots.
-Another great thing about this place is that every table has a call button, so you don’t have to try to hail a waiter to get more food.
+It must be good, as we have been here many times over the years.
+Hot Pot Hero was also our very first hot pot experience in the D.C. area.
+What’s not to love?
+Amazing flavors, plus a superhero theme!
+While it’s not an all-you-can-eat place, we are big fans of the broth and fresh ingredients.
+This had a well-earned place in our top 3 favorite hot pot restaurants (before our recent updates).
+Another great feature about this place is that every table has a call button, so you don’t have to try to hail a waiter to get more food.

 One of our favorites in the area is Hot Pot Legend in Rockville.
-Many things we love about it and a few we don’t.
-Things we love: Lots of veggie and non-meat choices of toppings.
+There are many things we love about it and a few things we don’t.
+Things we love: Lots of veggie and non-meat topping choices.
 We love our meat, but it’s great to have other alternatives in the noming.
-They offer one of the most diverse and large veggie and vegetarian options.
-An entire section of the restaurant dedicated to veggies and not meat things.
-The broth has a great flavor.
-Plus love those amazing panda pillows and family pots.
-Things we don’t like: The primary issue, I am 6’4″, so yea very tall and tables are so low that my legs can barely fit under them.
-So it makes it for not so comfortable to sit for a long time.
-Many take an extra effort to get in and out.
-The place is, so there is always a wait time.
+They offer tons of veggies and vegetarian options and an entire restaurant section dedicated to various veggies and non-meat items.
+The broth also has a great flavor.
+Plus, we love these amazing panda pillows and family pots.
+Things we don’t like: our primary issue is that I am 6’4″, and the tables are so low that my legs can barely fit under them, which makes it an uncomfortable place to sit for a long time.
+It also takes extra effort to get in and out.
+The place is also trendy, so there is always a wait to get in.

-Our favorite so far is Urban Hot Pot in Rockville.
-You know the place is great when food and processes of eating food are great.
-The main attraction of this place is its conveyer belt and iPad menu at every table.
-Who even needs waiters when you can order with a click with anything you desire.
-Now the belt is a bit smaller, so services are not as big, but if you are a size queen like us then press that menu and order up.
-Another big advantage of this place over others is the all you can eat Lunch $19, dinner $26, and weekends/holidays $26 all day.
+Our favorite Hot Pot restaurant at one point was Urban Hot Pot in Rockville.
+You know the place is great when both the food and process of eating food are great.
+The main attraction of this place is its conveyer belt.
+Who even needs waiters when you can order anything you want on an iPad at your table?
+Now the belt is a bit smaller, so the servings are not as big, but if you are a size queen like us, press that menu and order up.
+Another big advantage of this place over others is the all-you-can-eat lunch for $19, dinner for $26.
+All-you-can-eat meals on weekends and holidays are also$26 all day.
 We are not the only ones to love this place, so there is always a line.
-Of course, unless you know a way around it.
-Yelp Online Que is your friend.
-If you are within 10 miles of the place you can enter into an online queue which will tell you when the table is ready.
+In this case, Yelp Online Que is your friend!
+If you are within 10 miles of the place, you can enter into an online queue which will tell you when a table is ready.
 No need to wait there surrounded by the delicious aroma and to watch others eat.
 Waiting is always the worst part.
 We can’t wait to come back to this place again.

-We are happy to see more HotSpot locations opening in the area with the most receny in Chantilly, Virginia.
-While simular yet its different form the Fairfax location.
-While very simular to their location in Fairfax this does stand apart with a few thing.
-For one this is a much large place so more spot and the personal oven where you can control the heat.
-Plus they also offer a giant tower of Soju beer you can enjoy with friends.
+We are happy to see more HotSpot locations opening in the area, with the most recent in Chantilly, Virginia.
+While similar, it’s a little different from the Fairfax location.
+For one, this is a much larger place, so there are more spots to sit at, plus a personal electric heating unit where you can control the heat of your broth.
+This HotSPot also offers a giant tower of Soju and beer that you can enjoy with friends.